-In both EX-2 and EX-3, permitting continues for a total of approximately 400km of 3D seismic surveying with acquisition expected to commence in Q3 during the third quarter of 2018 (calendar).
+In both EX-2 and EX-3, permitting continues for a total of approximately 400km2 of 3D seismic surveying.
+Acquisition commenced in Block EX-3 in May 2018 but has recently been delayed due to heavy rains and flooding.

 Block EX-8